Silliman University: Beach

-Silliman University has its own beach.
-It is situated at the front of the university's marine laboratory building.
+Situated on the eastern part of the Institute of Environmental and Marine Sciences is a shoreline that stretches from Bantayan to the Dumaguete Airport locally known as the Silliman Beach.
 Extension programs like local fishing has been a project to the university and to the local fishermen in Dumaguete.

 Administration

-Silliman is governed by an independent Board of Trustees composed of fifteen members.
-Five of its members come from the Silliman University Foundation Incorporated (SUFI), five from the UCCP, and another five from the alumni.
+Silliman is governed by a Board of Trustees with fifteen members.
+Five of its members are elected from the Silliman University Foundation Incorporated (SUFI), five from the UCCP, and five from the alumni.
 The president of the university sits as an ex-officio member.
-Under the board are the administrators composed of the University President, the Vice President for Academic Affairs, Vice President for Finance & Operations, Vice President for Development, Enterprise and External Affairs, the University Registrar, Treasurer, Director for Human Resource Management, University General Counsel and Senior Minister.
-Assisting the vice-presidents are the deans, directors, department chairpersons, coordinators, officers and unit heads of the various colleges, schools, institutes, units, research centers, offices, programs and extension projects of the university.
+Under the board are members of the administration, including University President, the Vice President for Academic Affairs and Research, Chief Finance Officer, Human Resource Management Chief, University General Counsel and Senior Minister among others.

+Academic policies are implemented by the Vice President for Academic Affairs and Research together with various deans, directors, department chairpersons, coordinators, officers and unit heads of the colleges, schools, institutes, units, research centers, offices, programs and extension projects of the university.

 Though historically Protestant, the university is academically nonsectarian.
 Its learning environment has remained generally liberal and its religious orientation has in no way discouraged the expression or exercise of other beliefs.
 A majority of the university's student and faculty population are Roman Catholics, with a significant portion of Muslims from Mindanao and the Middle East.

 Academics

-Rankings

-In a 2007 report released by the Professional Regulation Commission (PRC) and the Commission on Higher Education (CHED), Silliman University was ranked fourth in the country, following three schools of the University of the Philippines (UP) namely, UP-Diliman, UP-Los Baños, and UP-Manila, which ranked first, second and third respectively.
-The survey was based on average passing rates in Board examinations from 1991 to 2001 in all courses of all universities and colleges in the Philippines.
-The study is conducted every ten years.

-In other board or licensure examination-related reports released by the CHED in the year 2009, Silliman was ranked first in the country in the field of Nursing Education and second in the fields of Accountancy and Mechanical Engineering.

-Internationally, Silliman is ranked among the top 150 universities in Asia based on International Students' Review by the QS Quacquarelli Symonds, an institution that ranks the world's top universities.